 How many volumes does the GTO manga have?

-Does Onizuka die in the manga?
+Does Onizuka die in the manga ?

 What is GTO: Shonan 14 Days?

-Who does Onizuka end up with in the manga?
+Who does Onizuka end up with in the manga ?

 Does the GTO anime skip a lot of content?

 Yes, the anime skips a significant amount of content, even in the arcs it does adapt.
 Many character details, subplots, and even entire story arcs are left out.
-The most significant skipped content is the entire second half of the manga, starting from Volume 13, which includes major character development for students like Miyabi Aizawa.
+The most significant skipped content is the entire second half of the

 What is the Okinawa arc in GTO?